20 Slang Terms Every 1980s Kid Will Remember

 When something is gross but with a little extra je ne sais quoi, it's crossed over into grody territory.
 And when something is really grody, that's when it becomes grody to the max.
 You can't get any more disgusting than that.

 Example: "You're eating so much nacho cheese.
 It's grody to the max!"

 "Grindage" describes delicious food that you intend to chow down on with extreme enthusiasm.
 This slang was gifted to pop culture by Pauly Shore.

 Example: "Mind if I help myself to the grindage in your fridge?"

 "Cheeuh"—a slang term used to acknowledge that something is true—is not so much a word as it is an expulsion of random letters from your mouth.
 To pronounce it, pretend you're trying to say "cheetah" after consuming a bottle of vodka.

 Example: "You wearing your Frankie Say Relax T-shirt tonight?"
 "Cheeuh!"

-Just like the yellowish substance spread on your morning toast, something is "butter" if it's smooooth.
+Just like the stuff you spread on your morning toast, something is "butter" if it's smooooth.

 Example: "Naw, man, you gotta peg your pants.
 That's butter!"

 As a gym rat in the '80s, it wasn't enough to have a nice body.
 You had to have a great bod.

 Example: "You'd wear muscle tees all the time too if you had a bod like that."

 When a geek has undeniable sex appeal, he or she is elevated to "zeek" status.

 Example: "Don't tell anybody I said this, but I think Urkel is a total zeek."

 We've reached the end.
 Time to leave—and by leave, we mean "bounce."

 Example: "This list of '80s slang terms is totally over.
 Let's bounce!"